Giant molecular clouds and their Type classification in M74: Toward understanding star formation and cloud evolution: Physical parameters of GMCs and regions

-In order to identify clusters associated with GMCs, we use the clusters cataloged by \citet{Adamo2017}.
-The ages of the clusters are determined by the spectral properties and can provide a “clock” for estimating timescales in cloud evolution. \citet{Adamo2017} listed clusters with age every 1 Myr for 1-10 Myr and every 10 Myr for 10-100 Myr in an area shown in Figure \ref{cluster_map}.
-In the area, there are 52 Type I GMCs, 170 Type II GMCs, and 121 Type GMCs and 343 in total as shown in Table \ref{GMC_table}.
+We use the clusters cataloged by \citet{Adamo2017} to identify clusters associated with GMCs.
+The ages of clusters are determined by their spectral properties and can provide a “clock” for estimating the timescales of cloud evolution. \citet{Adamo2017} listed clusters with age every 1 Myr for 1--10 Myr and every 10 Myr for 10--100 Myr in an area shown in Figure \ref{cluster_map}.
+This area contains 47 Type I GMCs, 169 Type II GMCs, 127 Type GMCs, and 343 in total as shown in Table \ref{GMC_table}.